 Wegner’s remarkable study tells us it’s almost impossible to suppress unwanted thoughts.
 And trying to do so might end up causing us more harm than good.
-So instead, I want you to focus on releasing your unwanted thoughts.
+So instead, focus on releasing your unwanted thoughts.

 What thoughts are you suppressing?

-First, I want you to just think of your unwanted thoughts.
+First, just think of your unwanted thoughts.
 If we can’t control overthinking, let’s give it the attention it deserves.

 Set a timer for 5 or 10 minutes and allow yourself to think.